gunnargriffith/startup/notes.md/notePage.md

 EXAMPLE STARTUP - "https://github.com/webprogramming260/startup-example/tree/main"

-My server IP is http://98.80.67.144/ and I have allocated an elastic address, REMEMBER TO CANCEL AFTER THE TERM
+My server IP is http://98.80.67.144/ and I have allocated an elastic address, REMEMBER TO CANCEL AFTER THE TERM But the new permanent one is 3.229.25.250